n3dst4/investigator-fvtt-types/README.md

 # @lumphammer/investigator-fvtt-types

+THIS REPOSITORY HAS BEEN RETIRED!
+It's now part of the main INVESTIGATOR codebase at https://github.com/n3dst4/gumshoe-fvtt/tree/main/packages/investigator-fvtt-types

 This package contains TypeScript types for people wishing to write custom addons for [INVESTIGATOR for Foundry VTT][investigator].

 Currently this includes types for